Open-Transactions/protocol-docs/spec/SectionFormat.md

 in the document.
 Suggestion: require the first line of the document to be the content section marker.

-The content section and the signature sections are terminated differently, and not using the end marker.
-The content section writing routine does not write an end marker at all.
-The signature section writing routine writes an end marker, but only looks for a single terminating dash.
-This also complicates the spec.
+The content section does not use the end marker.
+The signature section writing routine writes an end marker, but the parser only looks for a single terminating dash.
+This behavior is used in the CLI tool however.
-Suggestion: require all sections to terminate using the matching end marker `-----END $type-----`.

 ## Compliance in Opentxs